pozpl/oxomonga/README.md

 * Database - MongoDb
 * Web frontend - AngularJS, Bootstrap

+The backend part is based on [OX](https://github.com/iinteractive/OX)  web framework.
+The main features of this framework is usage of Dependency Injection pattern and PSGI support.
+Due to DI paradigm we can achieve decoupling of components and good modularity.
+PSGI make this framework compatible with modern perl web techniques and technologies including wide variety of application server such as starman and twiggy.

 PREREQUISITES
 -------------
 In order to run backend part you need perl installation >= 5.10, and mongodb.